 Veneers are a great way to hide unattractive dental imperfections, but not everyone is an ideal candidate for the procedure.
+Check affordable veneers in San Diego.
 Some patients suffer from bruxism (teeth grinding) or don’t have sufficient enamel to support the veneers, while others might be hesitant to permanently alter the structure of their teeth.
 Fortunately, there are several alternatives to veneers that can improve the appearance of one or several teeth, either in a same-day dental visit or over a period of time.

 If your teeth have chips, cracks, discoloration, or minor misalignment or gaps, dental bonding is a quick, non-invasive procedure that can conceal the imperfections.